 Inter-organizational (Federation) Inter-organizational An organization relies on the digital identity and lifecycle management processes of another organization.
 Intra-organizational (Single Sign-On) Intra-organizational A central digital identity, such as an account in a directory, is linked by downstream systems as authoritative for the purpose of authentication.

+Inter-entity (Delegation)

+Inter-entity

-Inter-entity (Delegation) Inter-entity Delegation involves assigning a subset of authority from an identity in one organization to an identity that resides in another organization.
-Authority is granted to across organizational boundaries for the purpose of enabling the executing transactions.
-Authority can be granted either explicitly or based on business rules at the organizational level.
+Delegation involves assigning a subset of authority from an identity in one business domain to an identity that resides in another business domain.
+In this example, business domain refers to defined boundaries that exist within or across an entity, which enables policy enforcement to occur.
+Examples of business domain include company, organization (within a company) or even work teams (within an organization).
+Authority is granted across domain boundaries for the purpose of enabling the transactions within the scope of a policy.
+Authority can be granted either explicitly or based on business rules (policies) defined at the domain level.